 SCE has developed extensive experience in this area over its long history, can offer flexible programming options, and has established connections across campus, the U.S., and the world.

 In addition, the School's Summer and Winter Sessions are optimal times for students to engage in international study and/or fieldwork and for faculty to test and develop international projects.

 Recently, SCE has offered credit and non-credit programs in Italy, Spain, France, England, Egypt, Tanzania, Iceland, Japan, Chile, Argentina, Morocco, Cambodia, Costa Rica, Jamaica, and other exciting destinations.

-About 40 percent of the students who attend Cornell University Summer College are international students.
-And more than 400 students from China routinely take summer classes at Cornell through Summer College and the Cornell Program for International Undergraduates.
+About 40 percent of the students who attend Cornell University Precollege Studies are international students.
+And more than 400 students from China routinely take summer classes at Cornell through Precollege Studies and the Cornell Program for International Undergraduates.

 SCE also collaborates with Weill Cornell Medicine–Qatar to provide academic support for the pre-medical program and administers the Mingtian Fund for Haiti's Tomorrow, which enables one or two Haitian students each year to conduct summer research at Cornell to aid in Haiti's recovery.

 - Cornell's Adult University, which offers study tours around the world designed and led by Cornell faculty, including past CU presidents.